 Nutritional Overview

-• Fats: Depending on the recipe, sauce can contain saturated fats from cream or butter, especially in richer versions.
+- Fats: Can include saturated fats from cream or butter, especially in richer recipes.

 History of Chocolate Sauce